xcp-ng/uefistored/README.md

 attributes, timestamp, and new value must be hashed with the SHA256 algorithm and then the hash must be signed with an RSA 2048-bit key.
-A DER-encoded PKCS#7 v1.5 SignedData must be constructed according to UEFI 2.3.1 Errata C section 7.2.1[1] which contains the signed hash and information the crypto algorithms used.
+A DER-encoded PKCS#7 v1.5 SignedData must be constructed according to UEFI 2.3.1 Errata C section 7.2.1[1] which contains the signed hash and the crypto algorithms used.
 It _will not_ contain the actual variable data.
-This PKCS#7 v1.5 SignedData must be assigned to the `AuthInfo.CertData` member of the `EFI_VARIABLE_AUTHENTICATION_2` descriptor.
+This PKCS#7 v1.5 SignedData
+must be assigned to the `AuthInfo.CertData` member of the `EFI_VARIABLE_AUTHENTICATION_2` descriptor.
 Concatenate this discriptor with the new variable data and pass it as the `Data` parameter to `SetVariable()`.